I think I am going to write about this first: Van den Hul the Silver MKIII.

 Comparison with other top VDH: The Mountain shows a dynamic constipation and not the same timbric quality.
 The Cliff is dynamically similar but loses in the timbric department.
 The Integration has a kind of veil in the medium frequencies in comparison, and this is revelatory since the Integration in comparison to other cables reveals the same shortcomings and in the same frequency range.
 The First when it mates to perfection, since it can gives some strange results and hum in some combination: the timbre are on the same level and dynamically are very close.
 A little muted on the high frequency but it has its beauty.

-I was saying comparing it to the Cardas Clear.
-The Clear has the same dynamically freedom if not a little more and is dynamically more linear.
-It means that the different parts of the musics maintain the same proportion even in the most complex passages.
+Comparing it to the Cardas Clear.
+The Clear has the same dynamically freedom if not a little more and it is dynamically more linear.
+It means that the different parts of the music maintain the same proportion even in the most complex passages.
 The VDH Silver in this aspect is not on the same level.
 When things get too complex the proportions and dimension of the instruments change slightly.

-Timbrically the Cardas Clear is on very high level, but the VDH has something magic on the timbric department that the Cardas miss.
-For example the nylon strings on a guitar are real nylon and you can ear the string tension.
-In the Cardas you ear is nylon, but with more help of your brain.
-It is like the cardas make you see 80% of the nylon while the VDH makes you ear 90% of the nylon.
+Timbrically the Cardas Clear is on very high level, but the VDH has something magic on its side that the Cardas miss.
+For example the nylon strings on a guitar with the VDH are real nylon and you can ear the strings tension.
+In the Cardas you ear it is nylon, but with more help of your brain.
+It is like the Cardas make you see 80% of the nylon while the VDH makes you ear 90% of the nylon.

 This happens also with other instruments.
 With the piano the note attack is slightly better with the Cardas but the decay and the piano encloser resonance is more evidend with the VDH.

 Two special things of the greatest interest at least for me: this cable shows the slightest changes in the set up.
-This allowed me to set up a cartridge in much less time to which I am used to.
+This allowed me to set up a cartridge in much less time I am used to need.
 This cable shows all the coloration of other cables when compared with.
 This could be incredible.
-One cable we liked after hearing the silver it sounds grossly coloured!
+One cable we always liked after hearing the Silver sounds grossly coloured!
 It is like listening to Pavarotti.
 Try if you have never heard him singing and try even if you don't like the kind and compare the same aria with another tenor.
-His singing shows what the other one is missing: if he is too forced when goes up in the highest notes, or not too clear iin diction, or not so agile, or if there is a kind of veil in his voice or that he doesn't posses the same natural flow.
+His singing shows what the other one is missing: if he is too forced when goes up in the highest notes, or not too clear in diction, or not so agile, or if there is a kind of veil in his voice or that he doesn't have the same natural flow.

 This cable needs a certain time of burn in.
 I would say at least about 40 hours to loose some mechanical feeling.